Recent Coat Of Arms & Heraldry Logo Design

-Coat Of Arms Logo Design Explained
+Coat Of Arms & Heraldry Logo Design Explained

 Logos are an essential representation of a business and the message it stands behind.
 Even though logos today are used more for marketing, one of the oldest forms of visual representation is a coat of arms logo design.
 The coat of arms or family crest represented a family’s history and status.
-Now people use coat of arms to give their business a regal feel or to show the history of the company.
+Now people use crests to give their business a regal feel or to show the history of the company.
 Monogram logos are also rooted in history, first used in ancient Greece over 3000 years ago.
 More commonly associated now with knights in shining armor and heraldry.

 Psychology of Color